How to invest 10,000 dollars

 Unsystematic risk – Strategies to make your stock picks safer

-These are really basic ideas and many people forget them or roll their eyes but diversification and dollar cost averaging really does help.
+These are really basic ideas and many people forget them or roll their eyes but diversification and dollar-cost averaging really do help.

 There’s nothing modern about it. – Harry Markowitz on modern portfolio theory as it is all based on mathematical models.

 You do not need to get into market neutral investing etc to make this work.
 If you are a stock trader at least consider these two ideas.